Vyral/amy-wengerd/_posts/2020-10-06-q-are-you-getting-sound-advice.md

 {% include youtube.html %}

-Here’s why you need someone in your corner with foresight and honesty.
+<p style="text-align:center">Here’s why you need someone in your corner with foresight and honesty.</p>

 Here at the Amy Wengerd Group, we **want to give you sound professional advice on your largest investment.** It’s a big deal, and we don’t take it lightly.
 Here’s an example:&nbsp;